Srinagar–Muzaffarabad Bus

-The Srinagar–Muzaffarabad Bus (श्रीनगर मुज़फ़्फ़राबाद बस, سری نگر مُظفّر آباد بس) is a passenger bus service connecting Srinagar, the summer capital of the Indian-administered union territory of Jammu and Kashmir with Muzaffarabad, the capital of the Pakistani-administered dependant territory of Azad Jammu and Kashmir across the Line of Control (LoC)—the boundary line denoting rival areas of control in the disputed region of Kashmir, but which is not an official international border.
-The bus is of symbolic importance to the efforts of the two nations' governments to foster peaceful and friendly relations and follows the success of the Delhi–Lahore Bus, which was launched in 1999.
+The Srinagar–Muzaffarabad Bus (श्रीनगर मुज़फ़्फ़राबाद बस, سری نگر مُظفّر آباد بس) is a passenger bus service connecting Srinagar, the summer capital of the Indian-administered union territory of Jammu and Kashmir with Muzaffarabad, the capital of the Pakistani-administered territory of Azad Jammu and Kashmir across the Line of Control (LoC)—the boundary line denoting rival areas of control in the disputed region of Kashmir, but which is not an official international border.
+The bus is of symbolic importance to the efforts of the two nations' governments to foster peaceful and friendly relations and follows the success of the Delhi–Lahore Bus launched in 1999.

 Background

 Since the First Kashmir War (1947–48), travel and communication between what became Pakistan administered Kashmir and Indian-administered Kashmir were indefinitely suspended.
 The region was a major theatre of war during the Indo-Pakistani Wars of 1965 and 1971.
 In the 1990s, the Line of Control was the scene of exchanges of fire between Pakistani and Indian forces and infiltration of militants into Indian Kashmir.

 The idea of the Srinagar–Muzaffarabad Bus was inspired by the success of the Delhi–Lahore Bus, established in 1999, as well as other cross-border transport initiatives such as the Samjhauta Express and the Thar Express.
 However, the proposal was not considered until after the normalisation of bilateral relations following the 2001–2002 India–Pakistan standoff, during which the Delhi–Lahore Bus had also been suspended.